Last updated January 14, 2021

 Out & About

 Just like at home, there are some precautions to take even though lots of aspects of life have opened right back up.
-Masks are not required while in the street, but masks and gloves are still required on public transport, stores, and in public buildings.
+Recently President Putin instituted a national mask mandate to hopefully reduce the number of infections in the country.
+Thermal imagers were installed at entrances to Moscow’s public transportation as an added precaution.
 Most schools and businesses are now allowed to operate fully which is something we love seeing.

 We have heard great things from our local friends about travel in Russia, with a handful of our Local Coordinators traveling around the resort towns, enjoying beach days, and visiting some of our favorite spots in Russia.
 Right now, it’s looking like inner-country flights, train trips, and bus rides are all a go.
 You can soak up everything from dreamy mountain lakes to sandy beach towns, plus all of our go-to cities in this huge country!